-The pod is powered by the troubleshooter, but is clocked by the UUT clock signals.
-Using the UUT clock signals allows the troubleshooter and pod to operate at the designed operating speed of the UUT.
+The pod is powered by the troubleshooter, but is clocked by the UUT clock signal.
+Using the UUT clock signal allows the troubleshooter and pod to operate at the designed operating speed of the UUT.

 Logic level detection circuits are provided on each line to the UUT.
-These circuits allow detection of bus shorts, stuck-high or stuck-low conditions, and any bus drive conflict (two or more drivers attempting to drive thesame bus line).
+These circuits allow detection of bus shorts, stuck-high or stuck-low conditions, and any bus drive conflict (two or more drivers attempting to drive the same bus line).